 Adderall is very similar to methamphetamine in chemical structure, so any signs of Adderall addiction should be taken very seriously.

-Also, if an individual has been taking Adderall for a long period of time, the effects will most likely wear off quickly—meaning they need more of the drug to feel the same effects.
+Also, if an individual has been taking Adderall for a long time, the effects will most likely wear off quickly—meaning they need more of the drug to feel the same effects.

 Ultimately, these are the signs of Adderall addiction.
 The root of addiction, although unclear, is based on several factors ranging from psychological impairments to the chemical structure of the substance.